 My internship had just been turned upside down.
 I had come to London to serve those around me, to discern my own calling, and to learn about South Asian culture.
 Through all of this, of course, naturally, I would pray, but it never occurred to me that prayer was to be the focus.

-I had come to serve, through participating in ministry activities, programs, and making new friends.
-But when our intern coordinator said ““Prayer is the work,” I felt like I had a ton of bricks drop on me.
+I had come to serve by participating in ministry activities, and programs, and making new friends.
+But when our intern coordinator said “Prayer is the work,” I felt like I had a ton of bricks drop on me.

 Serve by praying?